appletonbrian/EC601-HW1-AppCao/README.md

 ## Build instructions

 ### Prerequisites
-- Make sure your machine is running Python 3.5.2 or later
+- Python 3.5.2 or later
-- Install OpenCV version 3.1.0 or later
+- OpenCV version 3.1.0 or later (including all of its dependencies)
+- Git version 2.7.4 or later

 ### Terminal commands to download and run this software
 Clone this repository to your maching using SSH: